Celebrating the Women in OD

 www.positivechange.org. (n.d.).
 Appreciative Inquiry (AI).
 Retrieved from https://positivechange.org/how-we-work/appreciative-inquiry-ai/

 Author: Tashania Morris, MSHRM.
-SHRM-CP, CDF is an intern with IOD providing articles and event planning for GIODN.
-Her personal mission is to empower, educate and promote change.
-She can be reached at email@example.com.
+SHRM-CP, CDF, is on a personal mission is to empower, educate and promote change.

-IOD announces our new Global IOD Network Membership Organization (GIODN).
-The purpose of GIODN is to provide opportunities for OD Professionals to meet virtually, develop relationships, gain continuous education, provide career opportunities, share information, present research, network, and learn advanced OD applications.
+The purpose of the Global IOD Network Membership Organization (GIODN) is to provide opportunities for OD Professionals to meet virtually, develop relationships, gain continuous education, provide career opportunities, share information, present research, network, and learn advanced OD applications.
 GIODN’s mission is to promote the field of OD throughout the world through education, networking, and collaboration.
-Please check out our website at www.instituteod.com for more information.
+Please check out our website at www.giodn.org for more information.